davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 ## Why would I need this?

 Recently, I have been focusing on improving the accessibilty of shiny applications.
 When developing shiny apps, I use the [Web Accessiblity Evaluation Tool (or WAVE)](https://wave.webaim.org) to make sure the content is accessible.
-When running the WAVE extension evaluation on shiny apps, it always flags "Document language missing".
-To describe this error, let's look a the basic structure of a web document.
+This helps identify errors in the page strcuture and appearance, which is especially helpful when building custom components and applications.
+Running the WAVE extension on shiny apps will always return the error: "Document language missing".
+To describe this error and how it can be fixed, let's take a look at the basic structure of a web document.

-All websites, including shiny apps, have a HTML basic structure: the document declaration, the root element `<html>`, a `<head>` element, and the `<body>` of the document.
+All websites, including shiny apps, have a HTML basic structure: the document declaration, the root element `<html>`, a `<head>` element (for meta content), and the `<body>` of the document (where all content goes).

 ```html
 <!DOCTYPE html>